polistern/pboted_docs/docs/docs/tutorials/bootstrap.md

 ```

-This option will be used only at the very first launch of the application, when file `nodex.txt` has not yet been generated.
-If `nodex.txt` file already exists, then these option will be ignored.

 ## `nodes.txt`

-If you want to add nodes to 123 yourself, then just add them, save the file, and start application.
+If you want to add nodes to `nodes.txt` yourself, then just add them, save the file, and than start **pboted**.

 !!! warning "Warning"